cjstehno/effigy/effigy-guide/Entities.md

 Currently, Effigy does not support multiple properties annotated with the `@Version` annotation.

+## @Transient

+The `@Transient` annotation can be applied to an entity property to denote that the property will be ignored by the effigy processing framework.
+The property will not participate in any database code generation.

 ## @Embedded

 The `@Embedded` annotation is used to denote an embedded component property.
 The properties of the embedded object are mapped to fields of the entity table.